luanon404/Selenium-On-Termux-Android/README.md

 # Why archive?

 - Testing and finding solutions is really difficult, so I won't continue this project.
-- You can wait for me to release something similar for android at [Moe-Moe](https://github.com/luanon404/Moe-Moe).
+- ~~You can wait for me to release something similar for android at [Moe-Moe](https://github.com/luanon404/Moe-Moe)~~.
+- I dont have time to continue that project, also i renamed it to [AwChromium](https://github.com/luanon404/AwChromium).
+- Also thank you all :D, who visted my tutorial, and watch my video, its really cool !!!
+- **Ai không biết tiếng anh thì sài google dịch đi !**

 ## Selenium-On-Termux-Android